Dates & Prices

 - Look for False Apollo – one of the most beautiful and rare butterflies in Europe!

-- Led by local expert Michael de Courcy Williams & assisted by eminent lepidopterist Dr Martin Warren – giving you the best chance possible to see False Apollo in all its finery!
+- Led by local expert Michael de Courcy Williams & BC Europes Martin Warren, the best team to help you see False Apollo in all its finery!

 - Explore one of the most biodiverse corners of North Greece.
 Habitats include forests, gorges, groves, rivers, meadows, maquis & a lot more!